EMS Leadership Academy

 Level IV: Your Specific Role and Challenges: A Retreat

-NEW for 2016!
+NEW!
 Level V: Executive Leadership Retreat

 Each level is a 15-hour, two-day program presented on consecutive days in comfortable settings that invite participation and openness.
 Class size is limited to 26 participants or less, and two faculty members are involved in the sessions at all times.
 Rather than long PowerPoint lectures, these sessions are engaging, lively and participatory.
 Dialogue is ongoing, questioning is encouraged, and laughter is common.
 Fifty percent of the time is spent in dialogue, small group exercises and role-playing.
 Students have the chance to see, practice and critique actual leadership activities in a safe environment.
 Each session has a specific agenda, but the agenda is always modified to fit participants’ needs.